 Student assessment is part of the college's educational program.
-All applicants to associate degree and diploma programs complete the ASSET or COMPASS placement testing, which is a complete educational planning program that includes skills assessment in the areas of language usage, reading and mathematics.
-Using the results of the assessment, counselors and advisors advise and register students for courses that enable them to achieve their personal and professional educational goals.
-The Assessment Center offers make-up and proctored testing services to assist instructors and students.
+All applicants to associate degree and diploma programs complete the ASSET or COMPASS placement test, which is a complete educational planning program that includes skills assessment in the areas of language usage, reading and mathematics and the Technology Readiness Assessment (TRA), a computer skills assessment.
+Using the results of these assessments, advisors assist students with planning their educational program and registering for courses that enable them to achieve their personal and academic goals.
+Additionally, the Assessment Center provides make-up testing, standardized testing, and proctored testing services to assist instructors and students.